 Gentle ways into the work

-If you’re curious about this work and not sure where to begin, this is a simple place to start.
-You don’t need a clear goal or a specific problem.
-This page offers a few ways in.
+If you’re curious about this work and not sure where to begin, this is a good place to start.

 If you prefer to start with experience